March 29, 2021

 Social Media Screening: How & Why It Works

 Picture this.
 You interview a candidate.
 Later that day, you find their LinkedIn.
 Then their Facebook, their Twitter, their Instagram, where you see that they’re part of a protected class.
-After speaking with your team, you decide to move forward with a different candidate.
+After speaking with your team, you decide to proceed with a different candidate.
 You made the decision based on experience, but you can’t unsee what you saw on social media.
 By doing your own research, is it possible you discriminated against the other applicant?

 It’s entirely possible because you cannot prove your choice was only business-driven.
-Ten years ago, the Federal Trade Commission (FTC) confirmed social media screening is just another part of a consumer report, which means that it falls under the Fair Credit Reporting Act.
-This means that you can’t just be scrolling on Twitter during your lunch break, trying to find suspicious tweets from your latest applicant.
+Ten years ago, the Federal Trade Commission (FTC) confirmed social media screening is just another part of a consumer report, which means it falls under the Fair Credit Reporting Act.
+This means you can’t just be scrolling on Twitter during your lunch break, trying to find suspicious tweets from your latest applicant.
 That’s where we come in.
-Using third-party guarantees you are getting certified results from trained analysts, with personal and protected information redacted: you’ll only receive results of flagged content belonging to the candidate.
+Using third-party guarantees, you are getting certified results from trained analysts, with personal and protected information redacted: you’ll only receive results of flagged content belonging to the candidate.
 But what exactly are the four types of flagged content that a screening report could show?

 Potentially Unlawful Content

 If a candidate is under 21, the last thing you’d want to hear is about how they finished a whole bottle of Patron over spring break.
 And even if they’re legally old enough to drink, bragging about how they parked their car while intoxicated would definitely raise brows.
 Flagged content in this section can include a mention of illegal drugs, and alcohol usage, and mentions of crime in posts, comments, or images.